AnnieMasonLogo.tif

 Mr Mrs. George Walter Vincent Smith by Thomas Waterman Wood

-What a blessing to have had this experience at a museum so close to the place where I was born.
-This building is a museum's museum: the eighteenth-century ambiance, the long halls and grand paintings upon paintings, the eyes of antiquity all around = my definition of heaven.
+What a blessing to have had this experience at a museum near where I was born.
+This building is a museum's museum: the eighteenth-century ambiance, the long halls and grand paintings upon paintings, and the eyes of antiquity all around = my definition of heaven.

 2. The Porter-Phelps-Huntington House Museum

-I worked at this museum during the years that I was a graduate student at UMASS-Amherst.
-My role was curator and docent and I loved this job.
-I lived just down the road in Hadley, Massachusetts and the director Susan Lisk became a close friend during the years that I worked there.
+I worked at this museum while I was a graduate student at UMASS-Amherst.
+My role was curator and docent, and I loved this job.
+I lived just down the road in Hadley, Massachusetts, and the director, Susan Lisk, became a close friend when I worked there.

 What a history this house has.
-For a detailed background order Forty-Acres: The Story of the Bishop Huntington House
+For a detailed background, consider Forty-Acres: The Story of the Bishop Huntington House

 This unique museum has a magnificent history.
-As a docent, it was not uncommon for me to tour a small party through the house and the "one-hour tour" became two.
+As a docent, I often toured a small party through the house, and the "one-hour tour" became two.

-My memories of this museum are distinct since the house was occupied by so many families.
+My memories of this museum are distinct since so many families occupied the house.
 There are also references to supernatural events dating back to the Huntington years.
 You can check some of the tales here: "Ghost" Stories.

-I had my own encounter.
+I had my encounter.
 I was doing some curator tasks in the Director's home.
-Back in the day of electric typewriters, when errors needed to be changed at the text, I found myself putting back a pencil that rolled off the desk.
+Back in the day of electric typewriters, when errors needed to be changed in the text, I found myself putting back a pencil that rolled off the desk.
 And then, again.
 And then, again.
-I started to freak out because I had a sense that "someone" was in the room.
+I started to freak out because I sensed that "someone" was in the room.
 It was eerie.

-Suffice it to say, this is a wonderful museum and if you are ever in the Hadley, MA area, it's worth taking some time to plan a tour.
+Suffice it to say this is a beautiful museum, and if you are ever in the Hadley, MA, area, it's worth planning a tour.
 TripAdvisor

 3. Yale Center for British Art